xiaonanln/goworld/README.md

 # goworld
-Scalable Distributed Game Server Engine with Hot Reloading for MMORPGs Written in Go
+Scalable Distributed Game Server Engine with Hot Swapping for MMORPGs Written in Go

 GoWorld server adopts a entity framework, in which entities represent all players, monsters, NPCs.
 Entities in the same space can visit each other directly by calling methods or access attributes.